vexx-sm/TF2-Team-Radar/README.md

 ## Installation

-1. Download the latest `team_radar.smx` from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page.
-	- Place it in your plugins folder `addons/sourcemod/plugins`.
+1. Download the latest `team_radar.smx` from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page and place it in your plugins folder.

-2. Download the latest `tf2_team_radar.cfg` from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page.
-	- Place it in your configs folder `addons/sourcemod/configs`.
+2. Download the latest `tf2_team_radar.cfg` from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page and place it in your configs folder.

 3. Reload the plugin or restart your server.

-## Configuration

-Edit the config file `tf2_team_radar.cfg` in your `addons/sourcemod/configs/` directory.

-You can reload the configuration in-game using the `!reloadradar` command or in the `!radar` menu (admin only).

 ## License & Contributing